open-services-group/community/sig-wg-lifecycle.md

 Each one of these has a linked canonical source guideline from set up to moderation and your role and responsibilities for each.
 We are all responsible for enforcing our [code of conduct].

-- [ ] Read [moderation.md] and understand your role in keeping our community safe

 ### Engage

 ...as a chair/tech lead with other chairs/tech leads